 We are pleased to help you stay connected and learn about Pueblo and Native American culture, by offering our videos, virtual events and programming.
-From Tour Tuesdays, Seasons of Growth, Counter Narrative and a View Into the Collection, IPCC offers extensive programming on a vast array of topics.
+From Tour Tuesdays, Seasons of Growth, and a View Into the Collection, IPCC offers extensive programming on a vast array of topics.
 With subjects including Native American art, history, cuisine as well as deep dives into emerging issues of significance to Pueblo people, we’re hard at work developing virtual programs and educational learning opportunities.
 Attend online events like Pueblo Book Club, virtual museum tours, exhibits and more.

 Virtual visitors can also enjoy an online tour of our murals.
 Each tells a unique story of Pueblo culture and history, and IPCC created this online outreach and engagement in order that our audience may continue to learn about and enjoy these exceptional static works.